 - Credit score requirements also tend to be a bit lower than other mortgage loan programs

-Debt-to-income ratios differ from other options – the general rule for FHA is that your house payment should not exceed 31% of your income.
+- Debt-to-income ratios differ from other options as well - the general rule for FHA is that your house payment should not exceed 31% of your income.
 Adding your house payment to the rest of your debt should keep your total debt at or below 43% of your income.
 Higher ratios may be considered with compensating factors.
-FHA has no income limit and no geographic restrictions.
-You can also have non-traditional credit – great for self-employed borrowers.

 Eligible Property Types

+You can use an FHA loan to buy an existing home or build a new one.
 FHA-eligible property types include approved condos, modular homes and manufactured homes with pre-approval.
-The home must be owner-occupied.
+The home must be your primary residence.

-In this 12-page guide (you can download at the button below) you’ll find solutions to problems for first time home buyers with little or no down payment.
+In this 20-page guide (you can download at the button below) you’ll find solutions to problems for first time home buyers with little or no down payment.
 You’ll discover the answer to the often asked question, "How do I pay for this kitchen remodel?"
 You’ll understand the difference between a fixed rate mortgage and an adjustable rate mortgage.
-We’ll even cover a few of the programs you’ve probably heard about – the “evil” sub-prime mortgages and other programs that gave lenders a bad name and left borrowers with a bad taste in their mouths.

-Download your copy at the button below and get started on your first time home buyer adventure.
-Maybe you'll end up leaning towards FHA loans.
+Download your copy at the button below and get started on your first-time home buyer adventure.
+Maybe you'll end up leaning towards an FHA loan.
 Maybe it's another option that's right for you.
 The guide below will help you narrow your focus.